 HSA Bank also offers a TD Ameritrade self-directed brokerage account which gives investors access to stocks, bonds, and mutual funds.
 TD Ameritrade used to have an awesome commission-free ETF program, which included many low-cost index funds from Vanguard and I-Shares.
 However, TD Ameritrade recently announced a change in the funds offered via their commission-free ETF program.
 They dropped all of the Vanguard and most of the I-Shares ETFs on Nov.
 21st, 2017.

 Investors can still buy Vanguard and I-Shares ETFs, but have to pay a $6.95 commission for each trade.
 Unfortunately this will increase transaction costs for those who trickle money into Vanguard ETFs.
 A potential solution for this group of investors is a systematic investment plan.
-With a systematic investment plan there is $49.99 transaction fee on the first purchase, with ensuing contributions being free of charge.
+With a systematic investment plan there is a $49.99 transaction fee on the first purchase, with ensuing contributions being free of charge.
 Unfortunately, you can only institute a systematic investment plan with mutual funds.

 The new TD Ameritrade commission-free ETF lineup is littered with high expense ratio funds, but there are a few low-cost SPDR ETFs from State Street Global Advisors that are suitable for passive index investors.
 These funds include the SPDR Portfolio Total Stock Market ETF (SPTM), SPDR Portfolio World ex-US ETF (SPDW), SPDR Portfolio Emerging Markets ETF (SPEM), and SPDR Portfolio Aggregate Bond ETF (SPAB).